BengalBots-LSU/Combat-2023-24/Code/README.md

   - Talon SRX -> weapon controller

 ### Notes for motor controller
+- It has been decided that we're only working with two motors for drive
 - We'll be using servo libraries
 - When the bot turns on make sure the motorcontroller is set to the midpoint value to "calibrate"